January 2025

 Learning resources

-If you are new to palaeontology/geology, you might find this primer on the geological column provides useful context for the timescales involved.
+If you are new to palaeontology/geology, you might find that this primer on the geological column provides useful context for the timescales involved.

 If you would like to learn about who wrote these materials, please click here to visit the homepage of my website.

-Ten sites, covering:
+Eleven sites, covering:

-• The origins and history of life, first in the sea and then its move onto land.
+- The origins and history of life, first in the sea and then its move onto land.

-• Evolution, biogeography and ecology in deep time.
+- Evolution, biogeography and ecology in deep time.

-• Extinctions, and how palaeobiology can inform conservation in today's ecosystems.
+- Extinctions, and how palaeobiology can inform conservation in today's ecosystems.

 As well as providing an understanding evolution and the history of life, these aim to explain the origins of the biodiversity and ecosystems around us today, and how we can try and minimise the impact our activity as humans has on these.